Marienfelde refugee transit camp

 How long should I spend visiting?

-A visit typically takes about two hours, allowing ample time to explore the exhibits and reflect on the history of the camp.
+A visit typically lasts between one to two hours, allowing time to explore the exhibits and reflect on the memorial’s significance.

 Is photography allowed?

-Photography is permitted, but visitors are encouraged to be respectful of the memorial’s somber atmosphere.
+Yes, photography is generally permitted, but it is recommended to be respectful of the memorial’s purpose and the experiences it represents.

 Are there guided tours?